-We have arrive at Selçuk and it is Saturday night.
+We have arrived at Selçuk and it is Saturday night.

-We try a couple, and they ae both crazy prices for nothing very exciting.
+We try a couple and they are both crazy prices for nothing very exciting.

 But, the minute we walk into the Efes Antik Otel we know we are going to stay 2 nights.
-We have been go, go, go and now we need a full day to see around this region, which means two nights stay.
+We have been going, going, going and now we need a full day to see around this region, which means two nights stay.
 The owner gives us a choice of rooms and shows us around and allows me to take photos in many places in the hotel.

 We wake the next morning and we get a beautiful breakfast out on the terrace.
 As we are right opposite the walking mall and the old mosque, and the sky is blue and the breakfast is just 10/10.

 The hotel owner and his family are lovely.

 It is a low season so we have the breakfast at this time to ourselves and he caters to our every need, even adjusting sun blinds for us.